jablonskidev/writing-an-interpreter-in-go/1-introduction/introduction.md

 You'll write an interpreter that will parse the input, build an abstract syntax tree (AST), and then evaluate the AST.
 This type of interpreter is sometimes called a tree-walking interpreter.

+Your interpreter will have the following major parts:
+- A lexer
+- A parser
+- An Abstract Syntax Tree (AST)
+- An internal object system
+- An evaluator

 You'll implement a language called Monkey, which has the following features:
 - C-like syntax
 - Variable bindings